abrahamjuliot/dom/README.md

 myElement.toggleClass('note');  // toggle class on Element
-myElements.toggleClass('note'); // toggle class on HTMLCollection or NodeList myElement.onTouch(myFunction);  // listen for click event on Element myElements.onTouch(myFunction); // isten for click event on HTMLCollection or NodeList
+myElements.toggleClass('note'); // toggle class on HTMLCollection or NodeList myElement.onTouch(myFunction);  // listen for click event on Element myElements.onTouch(myFunction); // listen for click event on HTMLCollection or NodeList

 ```